-While the respective valuers were largely in agreement on the nature of the location of the premises and the physical description and accommodation and type of trade in the premises, they are as much as 51% apart on their estimates of N.A.V. and R.V.
-In view of the fact that effectively two years accounts i.e. 1995 and 1996 were available it seems surprising to the Tribunal that the Respondent did not take any cognisance of these accounts in assessing N.A.V. and R.V. and relied simply on the comparative method.
-It is also surprising to the Tribunal that in view of the fact that full sets of accounts were available, that the appellant dealt only with the turnover and applied a simple percentage thereto to derive an N.A.V.
+While the respective valuers were largely in agreement on the nature of the location of the premises and the physical description and accommodation and type of trade in the premises, they are as much as 47% apart on their estimates of N.A.V. and R.V.
+In view of the fact that two years accounts i.e. 1995 and 1996 were available albeit unaudited it seems surprising to the Tribunal that the Respondent did not take any cognisance of these accounts in assessing N.A.V. and R.V. and relied simply on the comparative method.
+It is also surprising to the Tribunal that in view of the fact that accounts were available, that the appellant dealt only with the turnover and applied a simple percentage thereto to derive an N.A.V.
 This percentage varies from case to case depending on the nature of trade and profitability but the appellant takes the simple average of three comparisons and makes no argument as to why a certain percentage should be used or as to what that percentage might be.
-Mr. Hicks accepted that this is an old hotel with consequent high maintenance costs and that the floor area is high relative to the number of bedrooms and there is therefore some waste of space.

 The parties are aware that two other hotels in Bundoran are also the subject of appeals to the Tribunal, which appeals were heard on the same day as the subject premises.
-This is referred to in Mr. Hick's submission ,where he states that the properties therefore cannot be considered in isolation.
+This is referred to in Mr. Hick's submission, where he states that the properties therefore cannot be considered in isolation.
 In view of the availability of the accounts for all three properties it is a matter of regret to the Tribunal that this appeal was dealt with without significant cross-reference by the appellant and without any reference to the accounts by the respondent.